tonibuenter/remotequery-java/README.md

 # RemoteQuery (RQ)

-## An efficient service middleware for friends of SQL, Java and more
+## An efficient service middleware for friends of SQL, Java and more ...

-RemoteQuery (RQ) is a simple but powerful tool for secure service creation using SQL queries and Java as first class citicen.
+RemoteQuery (RQ) is a simple but powerful tool for secure service creation using SQL queries and Java as first class citizen.

 The highlights: